 Israel's Ministry of Health regulates the use of pesticides in foods and applicable maximum residue limits (MRLs).
-The regulation, Public Health Regulations (Food) (Pesticide Residues) (Hebrew only), is updated regularly due to changes in the mix of materials licensed for use in food production, along with the results of ongoing toxicological studies and newly performed risk assessments.
+The regulation, Public Health Regulations (Food) (Pesticide Residues), is updated regularly due to changes in the mix of materials licensed for use in food production, along with the results of ongoing toxicological studies and newly performed risk assessments.
 The regulation was last amended in 2017; see Amendments to Israeli Pesticide Residues Regulation GAIN Report.
+The full regulation is available online (Hebrew only).